moehriegitt/vastringify/README.md

 - The format specifiers are not needed to prevent the program from crashing, because the information about the type that is passed is not needed.
-The format really only specifies 'print like ...', so by default it is recommended to just print with `~v`.
+The format really only specifies 'print like ...', so by default it is recommended to just print with `~s`.

 - Due to the type-safety, most length modifiers are not supported nor needed.
 See `h`, `hh`, and `z` modifiers.